google/highway/README.md

     flags)

 We observe that Highway is referenced in the following open source projects, found via sourcegraph.com.
-Most are Github repositories.
+Most are GitHub repositories.
 If you would like to add your project or link to it directly, feel free to raise an issue or contact us via the below email.